YCuS/GOAT/README.md

 # GOAT

-GOAT is a Linux-oriented PWM motif search pipeline for DNA FASTA files.
-It converts motif files to normalized PWMs, estimates fixed score thresholds, and searches sequences with a core-first scan.
+GOAT is a Linux-oriented PWM-based motif search pipeline for DNA FASTA files.
+It converts motif files into normalized PWMs, estimates fixed score thresholds, and scans sequences using a core-first strategy.

 ## Requirements